Lapin0t/phd-manuscript/main/06_instances.typ

   substitution monoid structure of values.
 ]

-By the above definition we already can already instanciate the OGS model, but to obtain correctness w.r.t. substitution equivalence, we need to verify the hypotheses of @thm-correctness.
+By the above definition we can already instanciate the OGS model, but to obtain correctness w.r.t. substitution equivalence, we need to verify the hypotheses of @thm-correctness.
 We are left with the two interesting
 hypotheses: the core semantic argument, the JWA machine respects substitution